Job market paper:

 Abstract: Search frictions make worker turnover costly to firms.
 A three-month parental leave expansion in Sweden provides exogenous variation that we use to quantify firms’ adjustment costs upon worker absence and exit.
 The reform increased women’s leave duration and made them more likely to separate from pre-birth employers.
 Firms with greater exposure to the reform hired more workers and increased incumbent hours, incurring a wage cost equivalent to 1.5 workers for each additional worker on extended leave.
 Manufacturing firms with higher exposure also experienced a decline in sales and valueadd per worker.
 These adjustment costs varied by the availability of substitutes in the local labor market and within the firm.
 We also find suggestive evidence that the reform reduced hiring of young women and lowered their starting wages compared to men and older women.

 Abstract: In the United States, the wage gap between college educated men and women increases from 7% to 38% in the first 15 years after labor market entry, while that for high school graduates increases from 20% to 32%.
 We develop an equilibrium search model to study firms' wage setting decisions in high- and low-skilled labor markets.
 Equally productive men and women could face different wage offers as employers take into account expected gender differences in mobility behaviors, human capital dynamics, and fertility-related interruptions.
-We estimate the model on NLSY79 data and decompose the life-cycle wage gap into three components: the human capital difference between men and women, the productivity difference in the jobs they are in, and firms' differential wage-setting across genders.
-We find that the gender wage gaps for high and low education groups are driven by different forces.
-For college-graduated men and women, most of the lifecycle wage gap can be attributed to women’s high quit rates and low rates of within-job wage growth compared to men.
-For high school workers, the gender gap is mainly driven by gender differences in fertility behaviors and women’s low job-finding rate in non-employment.
-Firms’ equilibrium wage offers are substantially different for comparable men and women, and this is a major factor of the gender wage gap in both education groups.
+We estimate the model on NLSY79 data, and find that firms' differential wage offers by gender account for most of the gender wage gap for both education groups, whereas gender differences in human capital levels, career progression and job segregation play a relatively small role.
+Policies that improve women’s labor force attachment would reduce the gap by at least 20%, and these effects would be enhanced with policies that improve women's within-job development.